-After carefully considering the terms of the Agreement, and all the submissions Westerby made in relation to what it says Abana told it about the permissions held, I'm not satisfied on the evidence provided that Westerby did establish what "top-up" permissions Abana required to be arranging and giving advice on personal pensions in the UK and that it requested, and received, confirmation from Abana that it held those permissions.
+After carefully considering the terms of the Agreement, and all the submissions Westerby made in relation to what it says Abana told it about the permissions held, I'm not satisfied on the evidence provided, that Westerby did establish what "top-up" permissions Abana required to be arranging and giving advice on personal pensions in the UK, and I'm not satisfied that it requested, and received, confirmation from Abana that it held those "top-up" permissions.
 I'm also not satisfied, for the reasons given above, that Westerby met its regulatory obligations in seeking to rely on the terms of the Agreement to conclude that Abana warranted it had the required "top-up" permissions.